 |Requires||EIP-3541, EIP-3860, EIP-4750, EIP-5450|

 - Security Considerations

 We introduce an extensible and versioned container format for the EVM with a once-off validation at deploy time.
 The version described here brings the tangible benefit of code and data separation, and allows for easy introduction of a variety of changes in the future.
-It is introduced via two hard forks to avoid breaking any existing executable contracts.
+This change relies on the reserved byte introduced by EIP-3541.

 On-chain deployed EVM bytecode contains no pre-defined structure today.
 Code is typically validated in clients to the extent of

 JUMPDEST analysis at runtime, every single time prior to execution.
-This poses not only an overhead, but also a challenge for introducing new or deprecating old features.
-This initial proposal explains some of these challenges.
+This poses not only an overhead, but also a challenge for introducing new or deprecating existing features.

 Validating code during the contract creation process allows code versioning without an additional version field in the account.
 Versioning is a useful tool for introducing or deprecating features, especially for larger changes (such as significant changes to control flow, or features like account abstraction).